- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

 “The right dog walker can truly upgrade your dog’s routine, give you peace of mind, and keep everyone safe,” says Alexandra Bassett, a certified dog trainer, behavior consultant, and owner of DogSavvy.
-With Bassett’s help, we explore how to find a safe, competent, loving dog walking professional who will treat your dog like their own.
+With Bassett’s help, we explore how to find a safe, competent, loving dog walking professional who will treat your pup like their own.

-Compare Qualifications, Licensing, and Safety Checks
+Qualifications, Licensing, and Background Checks

 The best dog walkers come with more than just treats; they’re highly trained, highly skilled, and deeply knowledgeable about dog behavior.
 A true pro knows how to read canine body language, is ready for any emergency, and uses basic training techniques to make every walk safe, productive, and enjoyable.

-First aid and CPR
+First aid & CPR

 While you hope nothing ever goes wrong on a walk, accidents and emergencies can happen.
 A skilled dog walker should be trained in pet first aid and CPR so they can act quickly and confidently if your pup needs help.
+Organizations like PetTech and the American Red Cross offer courses and certifications to ensure that dog walkers know how to prevent and handle walking injuries, heatstroke, and other urgent situations.

-Professional certifications and training
+Professional certifications & training

 In addition to being first-aid certified, many of the best dog walkers pursue certifications in dog walking, sitting, and training.
 These certification courses provide valuable knowledge about dog behavior, training and handling techniques, and best practices to keep your dog safe.